Awesome Tree Contest

 The Awesome Tree Contest is an annual event conducted by Branch Out Burlington!
 As the name indicates, it is a contest held to discover spectacular trees that are located in the city of Burlington.
 Every tree that is entered is physically visited by a panel of judges who determine which trees best represent the categories for that year.

 The contest began in 2000.
 There are different categories each year.
-Some examples are: Most Awesome Tree, Tallest Tree, Treescape, and Most Unusual.
+Some new categories this year are: Coolest Conifer, Not in my Backyard and Largest Canopy.
+Back by popular demand are Kids Choice, and Habitat Tree.
 Entrants come from all segments of the community: school classes, individuals and groups and the contest can revolve into a great adventure.
 Sometimes, members of a family including the mother and father will each enter a tree.
 This becomes a great family activity and learning event as they look for the perfect trees to be entered.

-The contest is promoted in August, held in September and the judged in early October.
+The contest is held in August and September and the entries are judged in early October.
 The winners are notified and the prizes are given out at the Branch Out Burlington!
-Annual Meeting in December.
+Annual Meeting in early December.

 The “Sue Ball Pear Tree” was nominated and won first place in the category of My Favorite Tree in Burlington in 2015.